-Our Humane Education program staff and volunteers provide educational presentations in schools, as well as tours on-site at the SPCA.
-In addition, we participate in the Westchester County District Attorney’s Taskforce for Humane Education.
-Programs are tailored specifically to the goals, ages, and needs of the classroom.
-There is no cost for these programs, but we encourage charitable giving.
+Our dedicated staff and volunteers present educational workshops and interactive modules in schools every year and host various youth clubs and scout troops at the SPCA.
+Programs are tailored specifically to the goals, ages, and needs of each group.
+There is no cost to have the SPCA visit your school but we encourage charitable giving.

-Reading to Dogs Program: Our Humane Educator can arrange for students to visit the SPCA on a regular basis to sharpen literacy skills and confidence, while providing companionship for the dogs.
-Students can select a book to bring with them, or borrow a book from our reading library.
-This is a also a great time for children to study and complete their homework.
+Reading to Dogs Program: Children are welcome to visit the SPCA to sharpen their literacy skills and confidence, while providing companionship for the dogs.
+Kids can select a book to bring with them, or borrow a book from our reading library.

 Journaling with Cats: This creative writing exercise stretches the imagination and curiosity of volunteers while helping them observe and learn about cat body language.
 The cats benefit from having companionship while they remain in their kitty condos.

-Playing an Instrument for an Animal: Junior Volunteers are encouraged to play an acoustical instrument for the SPCA animals.
+Playing an Instrument for an Animal: Rising Volunteers are encouraged to play an acoustical instrument for the SPCA animals in our Music Room.
 Again, participants can practice without judgement of their performance, providing them with more confidence in their ability to play, all the while entertaining animals who crave the attention.

-Tours and Field Trips: Bring your class, scout troop, or other group to the SPCA for an educational tour.
+Tours and Field Trips: Bring your scout troop, club, class or group to the SPCA for an educational tour.

-Camp Critter: Every year the SPCA hosts an annual Camp Critter in the summer for children ages six through twelve.
+Camp Critter: Every year the SPCA hosts Camp Critter during the summer for children ages six through twelve.
 Participants have fun while interacting with animals, learning about rescue, animal care, animal cruelty, and how they can make a difference in the lives of homeless animals.
-Unfortunately, we will not be hosting camp in 2021.
-Please check back next year and thank you for understanding!

 Set-up and clean-up for your party is provided by the shelter.
 Prior to the day of the party, please drop off any decorations, plates, napkins, and other serving supplies that you would like to use.